12 Home Remedies for Dandruff: How to Get Rid of Dandruff Naturally (2026)

 What Causes Dandruff?
 (Know Before You Treat)

 • Malassezia Fungus: A naturally occurring fungus on the scalp that overgrows when conditions are right — causing irritation and skin shedding.
+Most home remedies for dandruff target this fungus.

 • Seborrhoeic Dermatitis: An inflamed, oily scalp condition that produces yellow or white greasy flakes.